KumarRobotics/camera_base/README.md

 Some base classes for simplifing ROS camera driver node.
 ## Basics

-For writing a new ros camera driver, you need to inherit and implement the following to base classes.
+For writing a new ros camera driver, you need to inherit and implement the following two base classes.

 ### camera_node_base

 Base class for a camera node.
 The node will have a dynamic reconfigure server.

+Pure virtual functions
 ```(c++)
 virtual void Acquire() = 0;
 virtual void Setup(ConfigType& config) = 0;